Treatments

 PACT Antifungal Therapy

-PACT Antifungal Therapy or Photodynamic Antimicrobial Therapy is an advanced non-invasive treatment designed to treat fungal nail infections.
-It is a painless treatment with practically no side effects and is commonly used in conjunction with topical antifungal treatment to achieve the best outcome.
+PACT Antifungal Therapy or Photodynamic Antimicrobial Therapy is an advanced non-invasive treatment option designed to manage fungal nail infections.
+It is a painless treatment option with practically no side effects and is commonly used in conjunction with topical antifungal medications to achieve the best outcome.

 Wart removal treatment Singapore.
 Straits Podiatry